quangminhtran/weatherforecastapi/README.md

 If you have problems running the application, you may want to check whether the port 8080 is already in used.

 In either case, the application runs at [http://localhost:8080](http://localhost:8080).
-The endpoint [http://localhost:8080/data](http://localhost:8080/data) is ready to serving requests.
+The endpoint [http://localhost:8080/data](http://localhost:8080/data) is ready to serve requests.

 ## Test the API